Connectivity in the space of framed hyperbolic 3-manifolds: Paths

-For the construction, it will be slightly easier to replace the assumption that $C_0$ fills $S_0$ with the assumption that $C_0=\varnothing$; this simply amounts to a reparameterization of $S\times\R$ and $C$, so nothing is lost.
+For the construction, it will be slightly easier to replace the assumption that $C_0$ is a pants decomposition of $S_0$ with the assumption that $C_0=\varnothing$; this simply amounts to a reparameterization of $S\times\R$ and $C$, so nothing is lost.
 For each $n$, let $P_n\subseteq S_n$ denote a tubular neighborhood of $C_n$ as a submanifold of $S_n$, so that $P_n$ is a disjoint union of annuli whose core curves are the elements of $C_n$.
-It follows, for example by \cite[Theorem 6.4]{THUII}, that there is a hyperbolic structure, call it $M_1$, on the interior of the pared compact $3$-manifold $(S\times[-1,1],P_{-1}\cup P_{1})$, so that the annuli in the paring correspond to rank-$1$ cusps in $M_1$; note that since $C_{-1}$ and $C_{1}$ fill $S_{-1}$ and $S_1$ respectively, $\partial CC(M_1)$ must be a disjoint union of totally geodesic thrice punctured spheres, and hence the hyperbolic structure on $M_1$ is uniquely determined.
+It follows, for example by \cite[Theorem 6.4]{THUII}, that there is a hyperbolic structure, call it $M_1$, on the interior of the pared compact $3$-manifold $(S\times[-1,1],P_{-1}\cup P_{1})$ such that the annuli in the paring correspond to rank-$1$ cusps in $M_1$.
+Note that since $C_{-1}$ and $C_{1}$ are pants decompositions of $S_{-1}$ and $S_1$, respectively, $\partial \CC(M_1)$ must be a disjoint union of totally geodesic thrice punctured spheres, and hence the hyperbolic structure on $M_1$ is uniquely determined.
 Fix a Kleinian group $\Gamma_1\in\mathcal{D}$ so that $M_1=\mathbb{H}^3/\Gamma_1$.